Posted on my site michel-foucault.com

 In The Order of Things, Foucault describes a scientific view of the world far removed from our own.
 This view saw the world as a large book to be read, with signs placed there by God to help humans live and find their way in the world.
 The mysteries of the universe could be read by paying attention to, and interpreting these signs, reading the works of those who had already interpreted these signs and by knowing that the highest cosmic spheres could be seen in operations in the human body itself and the smallest object of nature.
 The microcosm mirrored the macrocosm.

 The notion of climate change and the debate over to what extent human activity is contributing to this process is one that is at present the subject of acrimonious public debate, even entailing death threats against hapless climate scientists.
-For me, however, the immediate problem is the chemical poisoning and toxic modification of our environment – of our food, water and air supplies and general environment.
+The problem is not restricted to the global warming of our planet but also encompasses the chemical poisoning and toxic modification of our environment – of our food, water and air supplies and general environment.
 This is already having demonstrable effects on people’s health and well-being and that of plants and animals, not to mention eliminating some species of plants and animals altogether.
-Human impact on climate change is but a subset of these wider problems and we should perhaps, not just publicly address the climate change factors but these others as all part of the same problem.
+We should perhaps, not just publicly address the major drivers of climate change -the consumption of fossil fuels and the destruction of forests (globally, not just in the Amazon) – but these others as all part of the same problem.

-This problem is essentially one of how we philosophically position ourselves in relation to our environment.
+The essential problem, as I see it, is how we philosophically position ourselves in relation to our environment.
 The current view which underpins scientific and technical knowledge and which dates back to Francis Bacon (1561-1626) is an instrumentalist – indeed a predatory one – if we take it to its logical conclusion.
 It is the view that we exist in a hierarchical power relation to the world – a world which has been given to humans as top of the evolutionary scale and the chosen of God, to use as they please with impunity.
 It is a view which closely aligns with ideas and practices of colonialism, social Darwinism and mercantilism which saw their apotheosis in the nineteenth and twentieth centuries and which continue to operate in a variety of forms.

-If we can change this philosophical view to a more co-operative one which promotes a harmonious and respectful interaction with our social and physical environment, then perhaps the effects might not be so destructive.
+If we can change this philosophical view to a more co-operative one which promotes a harmonious and respectful interaction with our social and physical environment – right down to inorganic matter-, then perhaps the effects might not be so destructive.
 Relations of co-operation, accommodation and understanding, rather than relations of power, domination and exploitation.

 One of the problems with the climate change debate is that it is highly politicised and also tends to focus people on the grand scale (‘this will happen in the future and over there’) allowing many people to simply switch off either in confusion or irritation in the face of a continual barrage of political and media posturing.
 If, however, direct and immediate and local threats to people’s health and lifestyles are demonstrated, they might be more willing to come to the party.
 There are, of course, enormous vested interests in the food, mineral resources and manufacturing industries that seek to prevent these threats from becoming a matter of public debate.